Skip to content

 Model code

 To define a custom model using DataRobot’s framework, your custom model should include a model artifact corresponding to the chosen environment language, custom code in a custom.py (for Python models) or custom.R (for R models) file, or both.
 If you provide only the custom code (without a model artifact), you must use the load_model hook.
+A hook is a function called by the custom model framework during a specific time in the custom model lifecycle.
 The following hooks can be used in your custom code:

 Hook (Function) Unstructured/Structured Purpose